imgag/ngs-bits/doc/tools/SeqPurge.md

 	                           Default value: ''
 	  -qc <file>               If set, a read QC file in qcML format is created (just like ReadQC).
 	                           Default value: ''
+	  -block_size <int>        Number of FASTQ entries processed in one block.
+	                           Default value: '10000'
-	  -prefetch <int>          Maximum number of reads that may be pre-fetched into memory to speed up trimming.
+	  -block_prefetch <int>    Number of blocks that may be pre-fetched into memory.
-	                           Default value: '1000'
+	                           Default value: '32'
 	  -ec                      Enable error-correction of adapter-trimmed reads (only those with insert match).
 	                           Default value: 'false'
 	  -debug                   Enables debug output (use only with one thread).